 - 1871a, “Zur Controverse zwischen Trendelenburg und Kuno Fischer,” [“On the Controversy between Trendelenburg and Kuno Fischer,”] Zeitschrift für Völkerpsychologie and Sprachewissenschaft, 7 (1871): 249–296.

-- 1877, Kants Begründung der Ethik, [Kant's Foundations of the Ethics,] Berlin: Dümmler.
+- 1877, Kants Begründung der Ethik [Kant’s Grounding of Ethics], Berlin: Dümmler.

 - 1878, “Platons Ideenlehre und die Mathematik,” [“Plato’s Doctrine of Ideas and Mathematics,”] Rectoratsprogramm der Univerisität Marburg, Marburg: Elwertsche.